ngozzi/epydemix-data/README.md

 # Epydemix Data

-This folder contains real-world population data and synthetic contact matrices used for epidemic modeling and simulation in the **Epydemix** package.
+This folder contains real-world population data and synthetic contact matrices used for epidemic modeling and simulation in the [**epydemix**](https://github.com/ngozzi/epydemix/tree/main) python package.
 The data covers demographic distributions and various contact matrices for more than $400$ regions worldwide.

 The contact matrices indicate interactions between individuals in different contexts (e.g., home, work, school, community) and are sourced the following studies:
 - [Inferring high-resolution human mixing patterns for disease modeling](https://www.nature.com/articles/s41467-020-20544-y) (`mistry_2021`)